-Civil rights then, and now, as Black lawmakers tap roots
+Black lawmakers reflect on civil rights then, and now

 WASHINGTON (AP) — The nation is once again at a crossroads over racial inequity, marking the 57th anniversary of the Rev. Martin Luther King Jr.’s “I Have a Dream Speech,” yet torn apart by the Black Lives Matter protests against the police shooting of another Black man, this time in Wisconsin.

-Friday’s commemoration of the 1963 March on Washington comes as a new Civil Rights era is unfolding in real time in Kenosha, Wisconsin, after Sunday’s shooting of Jacob Blake.
+Friday’s commemoration of the 1963 March on Washington comes as a new civil rights era is unfolding in real time in Kenosha, Wisconsin, after Sunday’s shooting of Jacob Blake.
 He now joins a growing list of Black Americans whose treatment by law enforcement has sparked worldwide protests, echoing King’s speech at the Lincoln Memorial, where he said, “We can never be satisfied as long as the Negro is the victim of the unspeakable horrors of police brutality.”

 In recent weeks, several leading Black members of Congress reflected in interviews with The Associated Press on their experiences then, and now, as the House and Senate debated the George Floyd Justice in Policing Act to overhaul law enforcement procedures.